Mayor Gary Lorenz

 Term expires 12-31-2019

 Bobbi graduated from Ankeny High School in 1997.
-She has an undergraduate degree from Cornell College in Economics and Business, two Masters' degrees from the University of Iowa in Health Administration and Public Health, and is completing her PhD from the University of Iowa in Community & Behavioral Health.
-Bobbi works at Wellmark Blue Cross and Blue Shield as Business Partner in Network Engagement.
+She has an undergraduate degree from Cornell College in Economics and Business, two Masters' degrees from the University of Iowa in Health Administration and Public Health, and is completing her PhD from the University of Iowa.
+Bobbi is an Executive Account Manager at Wellmark Blue Cross and Blue Shield.
+Bobbi is the current chair of the Congenital and Inherited Disorders Advisory Council for the State of Iowa and serves on the Board of Directors of the Iowa Chapter of the American College of Healthcare Executives.

 Term expires 12-31-2019